saravana-rajavel-disys/LzBot/README.md

 ### Custom resources
 AWS Lex isn't included as a resource in Cloudformation.

-This project uses custom resources for [lex-bot](https://github.com/danblundell/cfn-lex-bot), [lex-intent](https://github.com/danblundell/cfn-lex-intent), and [lex-slot-type](https://github.com/danblundell/cfn-lex-slot-type)
+This project uses custom resources for [lex-bot](https://github.com/danblundell/cfn-lex-bot), [lex-intent](https://github.com/danblundell/cfn-lex-intent), and [lex-slot-type](https://github.com/danblundell/cfn-lex-slot-type).
+The code from github is added to the repository \src\CustomResources

 To be able to deploy this Cloudformation stack, you'll need to have the custom resources deployed to your AWS Account in the same region first.

+How to deploy?
+Add the 3 json files to an S3 bucket.
+Create 3 separate CloudFormation stacks with each of these json files.
+Now, you will have a slot-type, intent and bot stack.

 ## Project structure
 It includes the following files and folders: